No items found.

 Think carefully about how each character responds in each situation if you want to create believable characters.

-Here's our favourite advice and insights from our specialist team at The Novelry:
+Here’s our favorite advice and insights from our specialist team at The Novelry:

 • Think about who the main character is in your story; usually we get an indication of who our main character is because we see or hear from them first.